Die Wissenschaft hinter Edibles – was Studien sagen

 • Edibles: slow onset, flatter course, stable effect for hours.

-EEG data confirm deeper states of relaxation and reduced sensory overstimulation – the typical “physical” feeling of many consumers.
+EEG data indicate deeper states of relaxation and lower sensory overstimulation – the typical “physical” feeling of many consumers.

 4. Influencing factors according to research